Named666/ByteGPT/README.md

-# SmallGPT
+# ByteGPT
-A Small GPT example using character-level encoding/decoding.
-256 tokens by default - scales with the unicode charset.
+A small GPT example using byte level encoding/decoding.